psychemedia/finn-resources/src/salmon-of-knowledge.md

 CHAPTER IX

 All desires save one are fleeting, but that one lasts for ever.
-Fionn, with all desires, had the lasting one, for he would go anywhere and forsake anything for wisdom ; and it was in search of this that he went to the place where Finegas lived on a bank of the Boyne Water.
+Fionn, with all desires, had the lasting one, for he would go anywhere and forsake anything for wisdom; and it was in search of this that he went to the place where Finegas lived on a bank of the Boyne Water.
 But for dread of the clann-Morna he did not go as Fionn.
 He called himself Deimne on that journey.

 We get wise by asking questions, and even if these are not answered we get wise, for a well-packed question carries its answer on its back as a snail carries its shell.
 Fionn asked every question he could think of, and his master, who was a poet, and so an honourable man, answered them all, not to the limit of his patience, for it was limitless, but to the limit of his ability.